pddpauw/BirdPi/README.md

 > [!CAUTION]
 > rights linked to the original repository also apply to this one

 Intent of this repository is to have a working installation script for the Pi5 running Bookworm.
+Preferably and ideally, those changes get included in the original repo.

 > [!IMPORTANT]
 > Ensure you have installed the 64bit LITE Bookworm OS on your raspberry Pi5.